What Are Probiotics?

 Living within and upon us is a vast community of microorganisms.
 They are part of an essential human organ: our microbiome.
 Composed of non-human cells, the gut and skin contain trillions of these microorganisms.
 Most are bacteria, but yeasts and protozoa are also present.

 Like any other vital organ, the gut microbiome plays a critical role in the overall health of the body.
-When the gastrointestinal microbiome becomes unbalanced, it can have undesired effects on the entire body, not just on our digestion.
-Probiotics help restore our microbiome’s equilibrium and our overall well-being.
+When the gastrointestinal microbiome becomes unbalanced, it can have undesired effects on the entire body, not just on our digestion and gut health.
+Probiotics help support our microbiome’s equilibrium and our overall well-being.

 The Body's Ecosystem

 It’s helpful to think of the human body as a forest ecosystem.
-It is the collective strength of the forest and the interaction and communication of the diverse species living within it — such as between the mycelia of fungi and trees — that provide protection for the forest.
+It is the collective strength of the forest and the interaction and communication of the diverse species living within its various ecological niches — such as between the mycelia of fungi and trees — that provide protection for the forest.

 The same is true of our intestinal microbiome.
-Just as trees are rooted in soil, connected with waterways and beyond, the microbiome is rooted to the intestinal wall, which is connected to the immune system and the rest of the body.
+Just as trees are rooted in soil, connected with waterways and beyond, the microbiome is rooted to body surfaces such as the intestinal tract, which is connected to the immune, circulatory, and nervous systems, linking the rest of the body.

 Prebiotics: Feeding the Growth of Probiotic Flora

-Prebiotics act as food for probiotics and are non-digestible fibers and sugar that support probiotic growth.
+Prebiotics are substrates that are selectively utilized by host microorganisms to confer a health benefit.
+Some prebiotics can act as food for various probiotics, such as non-digestible fibers and sugars, that support their growth and activity.
 Below is a list of prebiotic fibers used in our probiotic formulations that promote the growth of beneficial bacteria.